Vorrei ma non posto

-"Vorrei ma non posto" is a song performed by Italian rappers and singers J-Ax and Fedez.
-It was released on 6 May 2016 as the lead single from the two rappers' collaboration album Comunisti col Rolex.
-It was produced by Takagi & Ketra.
+"Vorrei ma non posto" is a song by Italian rappers J-Ax and Fedez.
+It was released on 6 May 2016 as the lead single from their collaborative album Comunisti col Rolex.

-The song peaked at number 1 on the Italian Singles Chart.
+The song was written by the two artists with co-writing contribution by Davide Petrella and produced by Takagi & Ketra.
+It peaked at number 1 on the Italian Singles Chart.

 Music video

 A music video to accompany the release of "Vorrei ma non posto" was released on YouTube on the same day.
 It was directed by Mauro Russo and shot in a nomads camp in Reggio Emilia.